Crescent Ridge

 Board Meetings/Volunteers

 The Board of Directors for the subdivision association meets periodically throughout the year.
 The meetings are generally scheduled in the evenings at Board Member homes on the second Monday of the month beginning in April and ending in November.
 If you are interested in attending a meeting, please contact any Board member in advance of the meeting to confirm the date, time and location of the meeting.
-The association generally holds an annual meeting in the fall of the year.
 If not interested in being on the Board, there are usually opportunities for volunteers to do special projects as needed.

 Trash and Yard Waste

 Garbage needs to be out by 7 AM on collection day which is Monday for our neighborhood.
-Refuse should be placed at the curb no sooner than 5 pm on the preceding day.
+The City of Troy Code Enforcement for refuse states that refuse is to be placed at the curb no sooner than 5 pm on the preceding day.
 Containers should be removed as soon as possible, but no later than 24 hours after pick up.

 Uncover the Storm Drains at curbside